sara-nl/griddocs/source/Pages/Advanced/grid_certificates.rst

 This will ask you for a password three times: the first is to unlock your private key stored in the file ``userkey.pem``.
 The pkcs12-file will be password protected, which needs a new password, and the same password for confirmation.
-Note that your can use the same password as the password for the private key file, but this is not necessary.
+Note that you can use the same password as for the private key, but this is not required.

 When you import the PKCS12-file into your browser or keychain, you need to enter the password you used to protect the PKCS12-file.